FilipposZ/ecoboat/README.md

-# Escape Room Madness
+# Ecoboat
-The website of the Escape Room Madness entreprise.
+The website of the Ecoboat entreprise.

-Revolutionize the immersiveness of the escape room experience.
+An eco-friendly and meaningful boat trip experience.